dwalt123/carla-image-gen/README.md

 # carla-image-gen
-Basic starter code for generating images from Carla from monocular, stereo and multi-view stereo camera configurations.
+Basic starter code for generating images from Carla with different camera configurations (e.g., monocular, stereo and multi-view stereo.)